Spiritus Hermeticum: part eight

 This is the first and most essential step for those who sincerely desire entry into the Kingdom of divine Thought and Knowledge.
 By Mind Hermes means the Higher Self which is truly 'present', meaning awake and active, in the pure, the merciful and the pious.
 By 'pure' is not meant physical cleanliness, though that is important too, but mental and emotional purity, thinking positive, healthful thoughts and refraining from anger, jealousy, hatred, and similar vices of the lower self.
 Pious does not mean wearing a solemn face, dressing in sackcloth and ashes and behaving in a generally puritanical and judgemental manner.
 This is sanctimonious hypocrisy not piety.
 No, piety is something completely different.
 Nor do most people know what it is.
 To be pious is to love God with all one's mind, with all one's heart, and with all one's soul.
 It is the desire to serve God in whatever ways present themselves to us without expectation of any reward other than the conviction that we are sending forth His Holy Light.
 This is piety.

-The lower mind, being concerned solely with self, can have no conception of piety, purity or mercy, though it is well acquainted with hypocrisy, envy and sham religion.
+The lower mind, being concerned solely with self and its desires, can have no conception of piety, purity or mercy, though it is well acquainted with hypocrisy, envy and sham religion.
 The Higher Mind alone is capable of purity, mercy and piety, which virtues it draws from its positive part that dwells in Heaven which we denominate the Divine Soul.
 All is Mind, and the whole of the Universe is the result of that Higher, creative Mind which rules all things and sees with unsleeping Eyes that which is Eternal Truth.
 Mind, then, is both the unsubstantial Reality and the Spiritual Actuality underlying all manifestations, both outwardly and inwardly or Matter and Spirit in this sequence.
 Mind is the Principle which enables us to know the material universe, to experience the phenomena of life.
 It is the spiritual awareness which hovers over all manifestation.
 Mind is that spirit we know as energy and power, but it cannot be explained or elucidated in mere words, for Mind, Spirit, Awareness are all unknowable and indefinable in terms invented in any language whatsoever.
 But Mind makes known to us—if it is truly awakened—all things spiritual and material.
-When it has reached that state it is godlike in its supreme qualities and therefore beyond the understanding of the ordinary man whose Mind is asleep and who dreams the illusions of the so-called senses of the body, which senses in actuality are insensible to Truth.
+When it has reached that state it is godlike in its supreme qualities and therefore beyond the understanding of the ordinary man whose Mind is asleep and who dreams the illusions presented to them by the senses of the body, which senses are incapable of beholding Truth and insensible to it.

 But do not ask for 'proof' of all this, for that is a lower mind question, or the sign of an undeveloped Higher Mind.
 The Truths Hermes laboured to reveal are apprehended in a blinding flash of Light or a supreme moment of inspiration, not 'proven'.
 Let us praise and give thanks to the Creator of Creators; glorified be his Glory, exalted His Power, at the contemplation of whose Greatness the eye of understanding and the vision of the Mind are dazzled, even in deepest meditation.
 To us who dwell at the foot of the hill of His Perfection the farthest limit of thought is overcome with profound veneration.
 Therefore we say again—let gratitude and ceaseless adoration for the graciousness of Him who has granted unto us the boon of understanding ever be in our hearts and minds as we contemplate the wonders of Creation.
 Let us sing praises to Hermes the Thrice Great whose teachings have led us straight to the Great Portals on High, to the lamp of our intellect and the flambeau of our intuition in which are reflected the gleams of some particles of His Holy Wisdom.